 (Photo credit: @laicosjc)

 One of Jersey City’s favorite spots for authentic Italian fare, Laicos offers many classic dishes that include seafood and clams.
-Start off your night with the appetizer menu, which offers baked clams, and Zuppa di Clams.
+Start the night with the appetizer menu, which offers baked clams, and Zuppa di Clams.
 Don’t skip the breadbasket – it’s homemade.

 Light Horse Tavern | 199 Washington Street, Jersey City